bsc-s2/pykit/mysqlutil/README.md

 -   `index_values`:
     values of the column names in `index_fields`.
-    A list or tuple of strings, has the same length with `index_fields`.
+    A list or tuple, has the same length with `index_fields`.

 -   `left_open`:
     if it is specified and is `True`, the last column in `index_fields` and the corresponding value joined with `>`.